✓ Find the best offers on your Stays on 🏡 booking.com

 - If you are feeling spiritual head to the century old temple Thirunelli Temple.
 Though getting here and back using public bus could be little tricky, hence plan your day carefully around the bus schedules.

 I am sure from the above list you were able to find your best weekend destinations around Bangalore.
-Some of these can also be considered as one day getaway from bangalore, but it is best when you travel slow and make it a 2 days trip.
+Some of these can also be considered short trip, but it is best when you travel slow and make it a 2 days trip.

 If you think my weekend getaway from Bangalore blog post was helpful, please do like it and spread the word!